 Okay, now that we have the lay of the land, let’s talk about diving in.

 Designing and building a homepage

-Before we create our first blank project, we need to understand how websites are fundamentally built on the web — HTML and CSS.
+Before we create our first blank project, we need to understand how websites are fundamentally built on the web — with HTML and CSS.

 The fundamentals: box model

 Websites use the box model, a design principle that lets us understand that everything on a web page is basically a box within a box.
 These boxes are HTML components known as “divs.”